East Riding College: Sites

 Initially, proposals to relocate from the St Mary's Walk site to a new campus at the former Hilderthorpe Road coach park in the centre of Bridlington were considered, but abandoned in February 2004 after investigating the planning issues and costs involved.
 Redevelopment of the St Mary's Walk site subsequently began in January 2008 following planning permission being awarded by the East Riding of Yorkshire Council in August 2007.
 The older buildings were demolished and replaced with a new 65,000 square foot, two-storey building featuring 44 teaching rooms.
 The works cost £17 million and the new building was unveiled to students in September 2009.
 The Learning and Skills Council (LSC) had agreed to fund the scheme after planning permission was awarded.

 The Beverley campus, previously located at Gallows Lane in the town, moved to a new £14 million site as part of a retail development known as the Flemingate Shopping Centre, in September 2015.
 It was initially projected to move in the summer of 2010, but planning issues surrounding the development as a whole resulted in the project being delayed.
 The former Gallows Lane site was subsequently redeveloped into 36 homes, with the money from the sale of these being used to finance the new development.
 The new building, which was designed in 2013, features 30 teaching rooms.
 Both sites were designed by Jefferson Sheard Architects, with the redevelopment of both costing £40 million in total.

 The Hull site serves as the home to the Humber region's Trade Union Studies centre, which provides a range of courses accredited by the Trades Union Congress (TUC).
 In March 2003, eight students completing an International Studies Course travelled to New York for a six-day exchange trip to discover how working practices had changed following the events of 11 September 2001.
 UNISON representatives hoped to spend shifts with fire and ambulance personnel.

 Services to the public

-The college currently has four services which are also open to the general public:
+The college previously had four services which were also open to the general public.
+Only the restaurants and salons remain open to the public: